2018ik/2018ik.github.io/_wiki/peter.markdown

 ## History

 Peter rebuked the Lord after He said He was to die (Matt.
 16:21-22).
 This was because he loved the Lord and did not want Him to die.
 This however was a natural love, which was actually satanic (Matt.
 16:23).
+Peter was essentially telling the Lord not to redeem His people, enact the new covenant, and resurrect as the life-giving Spirit to make all of His riches known to mankind.

 ### Post-crucifixion